newtheatre/history-project/_shows/16_17/dead.md

     title: "\"Dead A Musical\""
     date: 2016-12-14
     quote: "\"Dead A Musical\" is one of the best new pieces of theatre I've seen this year, and it's had some competition from some of their own productions, but I can honestly say that I loved every single minute of this musical, and I can't wait for the soundtrack."

-trivia:
-  - quote: The director, TD and I staying until 2am three nights running to absolutely nail the follow-time on some lighting cues to be on the beat has never been so worth it...
-Until we discovered timecode the next week.
-    name: Sam Osborne
-    submitted: 2019-06-25

 ---